Growing A Generous Family

 To distinguish, a generous legacy is focused on post-transition—how to transfer legacy to children and subsequent generations.
 In legacy planning, the focus is on the children and the kinds of assets that can be transferred to them.

 It is well-documented that for most families around the world that there is a 70% failure rate in transferring “wealth.”
-In other words, only 30% of families succeed to the 2nd or 3rd generation.
+In other words, only 30% of families succeed to the 2nd generation.
 Why?

 There are two fundamental keys in transferring wealth: (1) establishing and passing on a clearly defined family mission with clearly articulated values; and (2) passing on true wealth to children and preparing them to receive it.
 In their groundbreaking study, Roy Williams and Vic Preisser broke it down as follows:

 - Entire family reaches consensus on family vision, mission values statement, including strategy and roles to maintain the mission.